-- Identify some of the options facing a young child alone with an unconscious parent, and assess which they think is most practical.
+- Identify some of the options facing a young child alone with an unresponsive parent, and assess which they think is most practical.

-- Describe the different first aid responses to someone who is unconscious, depending on whether they are breathing or not.
+- Describe the different first aid responses to someone who is unresponsive, depending on whether they are breathing or not.

 Read out scene 1 below.